-Healthy eating before your transplant can help you heal sooner and prevent infections after your surgery.
-It doesn’t’ matter what stage of kidney failure you’re at, pre-dialysis, on hemodialysis, or on peritoneal dialysis, a dietitian can help you get ready for your transplant.
-They can also help answer any nutrition questions you may have.
+Healthy eating before your transplant helps you heal better and can prevent infections after your surgery.
+A dietitian can help you get ready for your transplant regardless of the stage of kidney failure you have – pre-dialysis, hemodialysis, or peritoneal dialysis.
+They can also help answer any food and nutrition questions you may have.

 Here are some tips to get you started:

-Maintain protein levels – The amount of protein you need depends on many things.
-One of these is the stage of kidney disease you have.
-You need enough protein to get ready for surgery and for healing after your transplant.
-Your dietitian can help you find the amount of protein you need every day that’s right for you.
+Maintain protein levels – Protein helps your body heal muscles and tissue.
+It also helps you fight infection.
+The amount of protein you need can change with your health and the stage of kidney disease you have.
+Your dietitian can help you find out how much protein you need every day and what’s right for you.

-Promote heart health – Check with your dietitian if your cholesterol is high.
-They can talk to you about lifestyle and diet changes to help manage your cholesterol and promote heart health before your surgery.
+Promote heart health – Healthy eating and keeping active help keep your heart healthy.
+These can also help manage your blood cholesterol and triglyceride levels.
+If your cholesterol is high, check with your dietitian about changes you can make in what you eat.
+They, and other members of your healthcare team, may talk to you about lifestyle and diet changes you can make to help manage your cholesterol and promote heart health before and after your surgery.

-- A low sodium (salt) diet is important for heart health.
-Eating too much sodium in your diet can help raise your blood pressure and your risk of heart disease and stroke.
+- a low sodium (low salt) diet – having too much sodium in your diet can help raise your blood pressure and your risk of heart disease and stroke

-- Avoid hydrogenated or trans-fats.
-Read labels and choose foods with 0 trans-fat in the Nutrition Facts table on the food label.
+- avoid hydrogenated or trans-fats – read food labels and choose foods with 0 trans-fat

-- You can help lower your triglyceride (fat) levels if you:
+You can also help to lower your triglyceride (fat) levels if you:

 - limit alcohol and foods high in sugar